UNINETTSigma2/documentation/storage/backup.md

 inadvertently deleted (or to recover an older version) do

-    cp /nird/projects/nird/NSxxxxK/.snapshots/DATE/dataset1/myfile /nird/projects/nird/NSxxxxK/dataset1/
+    cp /nird/projects/NSxxxxK/.snapshots/DATE/dataset1/myfile /nird/projects/NSxxxxK/dataset1/

 select the date accordingly to your case.
-This procedure is applicable to files in home directories.
+Similarly, for a file in the home directory

+	cp /nird/home/u1/.snapshots/DATE/$USER/mydir/myfile /nird/home/$USER/mydir/

 Note that snapshots are taken every night only.
-So file created the day of the deletion
-cannot be recovered with snapshots.
+So file created the day of the deletion cannot be recovered with snapshots.